KriekemansSiegfried/information_retrieval/include/search_engine/search_engine_README.md

 )
 ```
 #### Step 2: create *caption database*
 You only have to create this once!
-After you have ran this command block of code the *caption database* will be stored locally
+After you have ran this command block of code the *caption database* will be stored locally.
 This will take some time (around 1 min.) to run.
 ```python
 _ = Se_new_image.prepare_caption_database(